 5. Video detection

 TensorFlow is also used in motion detection, security, airports, real-time threat detection in gaming, and UX/UI fields.
 Further, universities are working on large-scale video classification datasets, such as YouTube-8M.
 This helps speed up research into large-scale understanding video, transfer learning, representation learning, and domain adaptation approaches, for video.

 As TensorFlow is an open-source library, you can use it to build different machine learning algorithms on it, such as decision trees or k-Nearest Neighbors.
 Below is an ecosystem of TensorFlow.

 As shown above, TensorFlow is well integrated and is dependent on GPU processing, Python, and C++.
 It can integrate well with container software such as Docker, GitHub, etc.

 Machine learning is on the rise and has influenced the way we use our mobile devices.
-Leveraging machine learning to build apps relating to healthcare, recommendation engines for media, and social media sentiment mining, etc. in the future.
+Leveraging machine learning to provide mobile app solutions related to healthcare, recommendation engines for media, and social media sentiment mining, etc. in the future.